← Back to blogReference

 When you walk into a bank branch and hand a teller cash or a check to deposit, the transaction is recorded as a counter credit on your statement.
 The alternative labels you might see at different banks include:

 These all mean the same thing.
-The terminology varies by bank — Chase, Wells Fargo, Bank of America, and credit unions each have their own internal labeling conventions.
+The terminology varies by bank — Chase and Wells Fargo use "counter credit," while Bank of America uses teller transaction credit.
+Credit unions often use "share deposit."

 Counter credit vs. other deposit types